MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/manage-csp.md

 ## Interpret and fix CSP errors

-When initially configuring CSP for a site, it is common to see pages that will not load or work as intended because CSP is preventing requests, scripts, etc. from loading.
+When initially configuring CSP for a site, it is common to see pages that will not load or work as intended because CSP is blocking external connections, scripts, fonts, and other types of resources from loading.
 Fortunately CSP logs some helpful errors that can be used to fix, tune, and clean up unwanted or unneeded requests.

 The following example screenshot shows some CSP errors as seen within a web browser's developer tools.